-The Lost and Found will be located in an area designated by Ebinport's Beautification Committee.
-Contact the Front Office for the location of Lost and Found.
+The Lost and Found will be located down C-Hall.
 As our inventory of lost items accumulates, we will periodically remind students to check the Lost and Found.
 At the end of each quarter, unclaimed items are donated to local service agencies.